maumitabhaumik/maumitabhaumik.github.io/index.md

 <h2> <span style="color: #3498DB ;">Updates!</span> </h2>

-- Manuscript accepted for publication at _First Language_.
+- Manuscript accepted for publication in _First Language_.

 - Paper accepted for a Talk at _Sinn und Bedeutung 30_.